AI Team OS

 💡 Tip: The spec becomes your contract.
 Any good developer will quote against it, and any deviation is a scope change — not a surprise.

-Start from a Template (Recommended)
+Step 3: Start from a Template (Recommended)

 The digitalcentral-starter is a production-ready Next.js + Convex + Tailwind boilerplate.
 Using it as a foundation cuts setup time from days to hours and means the developer follows proven patterns.